appveyor/website/src/_posts/2013-09-25-appveyor-update-and-new-pricing.md

 * Modify application configuration files upon deployment
 * Extensible with your own custom deployment tasks

-Checkout <a href="http://help.appveyor.com/kb/using-appveyor/web-application-project-deployment-to-staging-and-production-environments">web application project deployment</a> article to learn how to:
+Checkout [web application project deployment](http://help.appveyor.com/kb/using-appveyor/web-application-project-deployment-to-staging-and-production-environments) article to learn how to:

 * Setup automatic deployment of web application project to Staging server as part of CI process.
 * Promote project release to Production environment with a click of a button.